threefoldtech/mycelium/README.md

 ```

 In case a release build is required, the `--release` flag can be added to the cargo command (`cargo build --release`).

+## Remarks

+-  The overlay network uses some of the core principles of the Babel routing protocol (<https://www.irif.fr/~jch/software/babel/>).